JoaoMiguelNC/JoaoMiguelNC.github.io/_posts/2023-05-25-quantum-mentorship.md

 # Computing the Gradient

+For the mentorship program, we redirived the gradient in [1] and derived other gradiants based on different cost functions.

 ### Variational Quantum Eigensolver

 In [1] the authors compute the gradient for the cost function of the variational quantum eigensolver: